Nathisha123/Roadmap-task--Day-2/readme.md

-This contains the difference between the Document and Window object for roadmap session Day 2 task.
+This contains the difference between  Document and Window object for roadmap session Day 2 task.